Let me preface this post with a warning: These tasty little buggers are highly addictive.

 If you’re into eating desserts like it’s your job (like me!), I also highly recommend making my Magical Apple-Strawberry Pie.
 I made 3 pies (again – ALL FOR MYSELF 😮) in just a couple of weeks.

 Word to the wise: You might want to invest in really loose pants before you make either of these recipes (spoken from experience …).

-EACH BITE IS LIKE A LITTLE PARTY IN YOUR MOUTH
+IT’S LIKE A RAVE PARTY FOR YOUR MOUTH